djukicigor/meteor-eObrazovanje/README.md

 # meteor-eLearning

-App for administrating with teachers, subjects and studens.
+App for administrating with teachers, subjects and students.